Disaster Recovery Plans FAQ

 Some of you might benefit from more detailed responses to some of the questions, so we’ll look to cover those in future blog posts.
 In the meantime though, if you have any more questions about disaster recovery, please don’t hesitate to get in touch, and we’ll be happy to help.

 Most Frequently Asked Questions About Disaster Recovery Plans

 What is a disaster recovery plan?

-A disaster recovery plan is a plan that layouts how a company will resume working in the event of a disaster.
+A disaster recovery plan is a plan that lays out how a company will resume working in the event of a disaster.
 It is a part of business continuity planning and is applied to all aspects of a business that are reliant upon IT and technology in order to operate.

-The idea behind a disaster recovery plan is to ensure that businesses can remain operational, or return to an operation state, as quickly and efficiently as possible in the aftermath of a disaster.
+The idea behind disaster recovery plans is to ensure that businesses can remain operational, or return to an operational state, as quickly and efficiently as possible in the aftermath of a disaster.

 What constitutes a ‘disaster’ when it comes to disaster recovery planning?